Wall Street Breakfast: Another Round Of Jobless Claims

 Go deeper: U.S. to buy milk and meat as part of farm aid.

-Shares of Bank of America (NYSE:BAC) and Citigroup (NYSE:C) slipped yesterday as they joined JPMorgan (NYSE:JPM) and Wells Fargo (NYSE:WFC) in reporting a slump in Q1 profits.
-Quarterly profits also halved at Goldman Sachs (NYSE:GS), though its trading unit softened the blow.
+Shares of Bank of America (BAC) and Citigroup (C) slipped yesterday as they joined JPMorgan (JPM) and Wells Fargo (WFC) in reporting a slump in Q1 profits.
+Quarterly profits also halved at Goldman Sachs (GS), though its trading unit softened the blow.
 Top U.S. retail banks additionally said they would provide overdraft relief, so customers could reap the full benefits of the federal government's cash stimulus program.
-Keep your eyes on more bank earnings today with results from Morgan Stanley (NYSE:MS), BlackRock (NYSE:BLK) and BNY Mellon (NYSE:BK).
+Keep your eyes on more bank earnings today with results from Morgan Stanley (MS), BlackRock (BLK) and BNY Mellon (BK).

 Go deeper: Biggest U.S. banks should raise $200B in capital - Kashkari.

 While most of corporate America suspends shareholder returns to shore up liquidity, some are hiking dividends amid the coronavirus crisis.
 Take a few examples from the consumer and healthcare sector, which has seen demand rise dramatically as people and entities stockpile to tide over the recent lockdowns.
-Costco (NASDAQ:COST) is the latest to raise its quarterly dividend by about 8%, following Johnson & Johnson (NYSE:JNJ) and Procter & Gamble (NYSE:PG), which upped their quarterly dividends by about 6% each on Tuesday.
+Costco (COST) is the latest to raise its quarterly dividend by about 8%, following Johnson & Johnson (JNJ) and Procter & Gamble (PG), which upped their quarterly dividends by about 6% each on Tuesday.

-Ford (NYSE:F) is experimenting with wristbands that vibrate when employees come within six feet of each other as part of a broader array of new safety protocols.
+Ford (F) is experimenting with wristbands that vibrate when employees come within six feet of each other as part of a broader array of new safety protocols.
 The devices could be deployed more widely once the carmaker reopens its idled manufacturing plants.
 Ford is also expected to subject all workers entering a facility to a thermal-imaging scan, will provide staff with masks and, in some cases, plastic face shields.

-Lyft (NASDAQ:LYFT) is launching a new on-demand delivery service to provide essential goods - meals, groceries, cleaning supplies - for healthcare workers, government organizations and non-profits.
+Lyft (LYFT) is launching a new on-demand delivery service to provide essential goods - meals, groceries, cleaning supplies - for healthcare workers, government organizations and non-profits.
 The program lets Lyft offer its ride-hail drivers an alternate stream of income during the coronavirus pandemic.
-Though not entirely the same, rival Uber (NYSE:UBER) already has a built-in option with its Uber Eats business.
+Though not entirely the same, rival Uber (UBER) already has a built-in option with its Uber Eats business.

 Netflix worth more than Disney

-Investors are clearly expecting Netflix (NASDAQ:NFLX) to benefit from the coronavirus crisis amid a streaming boom with millions of people under stay-at-home orders.
-In fact, its shares closed at $426.75 on Wednesday, giving the company a market cap of $187.3B and putting it just over Disney's (NYSE:DIS) $186.6B.
+Investors are clearly expecting Netflix (NFLX) to benefit from the coronavirus crisis amid a streaming boom with millions of people under stay-at-home orders.
+In fact, its shares closed at $426.75 on Wednesday, giving the company a market cap of $187.3B and putting it just over Disney's (DIS) $186.6B.
 The latest?
 Cowen sees a strong quarter for Netflix - powered by strong original content and a "captive audience" from the pandemic - when it reports Q1 earnings on April 21.

 Go deeper: 'FAANG Stocks: Making 5 Short-Term Technical Calls Ahead Of Q1 Earnings' by Alexander Veytsman.